wakurobotics/schema.py/examples/README.md

 ```

 The script parses these values and sends them via the `values` topic to WAKU Care.
-This script will also register devices (aka "weather stations") in WAKU Care.
+It will also register devices (aka "weather stations") in WAKU Care, if they did not exist yet and manage their connection status.
-In reality, these devices could be wind turbines and the measurements, provided by openmeteor would be sensor readings on that turbine.
+In reality, these devices could be wind turbines and the measurements, provided by openmeteor, would be sensor readings on those turbines.

 To run this script, run: